Exeter Airport (California)

-Exeter Airport (FAA LID: CN63) is a public use airport located three nautical miles (6 km) south of the central business district of Exeter, a city in Tulare County, California, United States.
+Exeter Airport (FAA LID: CN63) is a private airport located three nautical miles (6km) south of the central business district of Exeter, a city in Tulare County, California, United States.

 Facilities and aircraft

 Exeter Airport covers an area of 26 acre at an elevation of 340 feet (104 m) above mean sea level.
 It has one runway designated 13/31 with an asphalt/treated surface measuring 2,800 by 40 feet (853 x 12 m).

+Location

-For the 12-month period ending January 9, 2009, the Exeter airport had 400 general aviation aircraft operations, an average of 33 per month.
+For the 12-month period ending June 3, 2019, the Exeter airport had 400 general aviation aircraft operations, an average of 33 per month.
 At that time, there were three single-engine aircraft based at this airport.

+Airport Services

 History

 During World War II, the Exeter airport was designated as Hunter Auxiliary Field (A-1).
 It was used by the United States Army Air Forces as an auxiliary training airfield for the flying school at Rankin Field, California.

+In 2019 Exeter Airport shifted from a publicly owned (FAA LID: O63) to privately owned (FAA LID: CN63) airfield.